ashn-dot-dev/site/src/blog/wip-creating-cdoc-part-1.md

 	$(CC) $(CFLAGS) -c $<
 ```

-The contents of the `.clang-format` is kind of long and not particularly
+The contents of `.clang-format` is kind of long and not particularly
 important, so just know that it exists.
 If you really want to look at its inner workings you can view it
 [here](https://git.sr.ht/~ashn/cdoc/tree/895edeebd33551540276a042fda9cef0911bd5b2/.clang-format).